 Now you know how often, let’s talk about how much to feed them.

 Leopard Gecko meals are usually measured by the number of insects offered in that sitting.
-Of course, not all insects are the same size so there is a little more to it that just a certain number per meal.
+Of course, not all insects are the same size so there is a little more to it than just a certain number per meal.

 When choosing insects for your gecko, keep in mind that the size of the insects should be no more than the width of their head.
-For hatchlings that will usually be around 3/8 inch, juveniles around 1/4 inch and adult geckos can eat full grown crickets.
+For hatchlings that will usually be around 3/8 inch, juveniles around 1/4 inch, and adult geckos can eat full grown crickets.

 In terms of the number of insects to feed your gecko, a good rule of thumb is 2 insects for every inch of body length.
 That is just a guideline though as not all insects have the same nutrient density.
-You may need to increase that number slightly if your gecko’s diet is heavier in mealworms than crickets, or lower the number if you are treating your gecko to a lot of waxworms as they are much higher in fat.
+You may need to increase that number slightly if your gecko’s diet is heavier in mealworms than crickets or lower the number if you are treating your gecko to a lot of waxworms as they are much higher in fat.

 Whatever you choose to feed your gecko, it’s important that you supplement their diet with additional vitamins to keep them healthy, You can do this through gut loading or dusting their food with a powder supplement before feeding.

 No. They will stop eating when they are full.
 Even if they do overeat they will simply regurgitate the contents of their stomach so there will be no lasting damage done, you will just have a mess to clean up.